-Gymnast Katelyn Ohashi Brings The Heat In A Semi-Sheer Bra For ‘Buss It’ Challenge With A Few Twists
+Gymnast Katelyn Ohashi Brings The Heat In A Semi-Sheer Bra For 'Buss It' Challenge With A Few Twists

 Katelyn's creative take on the "Buss It" trend was a winner in the eyes of her followers, who have liked her post over 80,000 times and counting.
 They also dropped hundreds of adoring messages in the comments section.

-“She wins again,” wrote one fan.
+"She wins again," one fan wrote.

-“Best one by far,” declared another devotee.
+"Best one by far," another devotee declared.

-“My jaw dropped.
-That was incredible,” commented a third viewer.
+"My jaw dropped.
+That was incredible," a third viewer commented.

 Some fans also confessed that she tricked them with her fake fall.

-“OMG I legit got worried you injured yourself….
-Thankfully I was wrong,” read one message.
+"OMG I legit got worried you injured yourself....
+Thankfully I was wrong," a fourth message read.

 While Katelyn no longer thrills gymnastics fans by spinning and flipping during competitions, the ex-UCLA athlete has gained a large following on Instagram.
 She's become a popular influencer who shares a variety of posts, including candid photos of the granuloma annulare spots that cover areas of her body.